 - Hire professional security guards.
 In addition, security guards help manage bar or club capacity.
 Also, they are responsible for ensuring patrons entering the business establishment are within the legal drinking age.

 - Arrange a designated taxi for customers under the influence of alcohol.
 In addition, arranging special transport for drunk customers prevents drunk driving accidents.

-- Train employees on how to soothe customer arguments and when to contact the police.
-In addition, it lowers the risks of bodily injury and property damages claims.
+- Train employees on soothing customer arguments and when to contact the police.
+In addition, it lowers the risks of bodily injury and property damage claims.

 - Also, purchase liquor liability insurance.
 It protects your business and finances in case of liquor liability lawsuits.
-Liquor liability insurance will save your business from hefty insurance claims in case preventive measures didn’t work.
+Liquor liability insurance will save your business from hefty insurance claims if preventive measures don’t work.

 Last, every business has risks involved.
-Furthermore, if you want your business to become successful, it is important to mitigate your risks.
+Furthermore, mitigating your risks is essential if you want your business to succeed.
 In addition, one effective way to mitigate your risks is to get adequate business insurance.
 Moreover, business insurance doesn’t only protect you from possible lawsuits.
-Also, it can also save your business from the hefty financial expenses lawsuits bring.
-Finally, with the right insurance policy, alcoholic beverages can be a very profitable business.
+Also, it can save your business from the hefty financial expenses lawsuits bring.
+Finally, with the right insurance policy, alcoholic beverages can be profitable.

 At AIS here in Denver, CO, we understand the risks business owners face.
 Secondly, we work with different insurance companies to find the right, best-value business insurance coverage for any business.
 Lastly, we provide customized business insurance to meet every business’s needs.
 So, come contact us NOW!